notiuneoffiicial/LibreChat/README.md

 ## Positive news feed

-The news tab in Chat is backed by a cached feed generated from your configured news APIs.
+The news tab in Chat is backed by a cached feed generated from your configured RSS/Atom feeds.
 See [docs/news-feed.md](docs/news-feed.md) for configuration, refresh, and endpoint details.